 To end the meeting, some of the experiences of the participants were taken into account and they shared tips on how to use Scrum and Kanban in teams that are not IT and how these methodologies could be successfully (or not) adapted to different organizational cultures.

 Open Space: What is it about?

-The Open Space is designed as a space to share knowledge and experiences around the agile world, in which some of the issues primarily treated are agile methodologies in software development, project management, in continuous improvement of production equipment, organizational change, leadership and motivation.
+The Open Space is designed as a space to share knowledge and experiences around the agile world, in which some of the issues primarily treated are agile methodologies in software development, project management, continuous improvement of production equipment, organizational change, leadership, and motivation.

 Hexacta encourages these encounters and provides the place to make them possible.
 They are open and free for all interested.
 If you want to watch the third Open Space, click here.

 Questions?
 Comments?
 Concerns?
 Contact us for more information.
 We’ll quickly get back to you with the information you need.Go Back